I finished reading Eastern Standard Tribe , by Cory

 of the text from the Pocket Word document into a email directly into

-Yahoo from the dial-up connection to the Internet that actually does
+Yahoo from the dial-up connection to the Internet that actually

 work on my phone.
 Sadly, this resulted in some funky formatting of